MrMopTop/CommandCenter_SCBot/commandcenter/README.md

+# Forward

+Below is the README for the sc_commandcenter bot by David Churchill.
+Please note that much of the work in this repository IS NOT MY OWN and is by Churchill.
+His information is below in the README.

+The files are up-to-date for Windows 10 and the latest SDK.
+I have the path settings configured so that the BWAPI repository is next to this repository in your directories.
+Below demonstrates my directory setup (BWAPI and sc_commandcenter folders are in the same directory):

+BWAPI> .git, .gitignore, bwapi> --all the Brood War API files sc_commandcenter> .git, .gitignore, commandcenter> --all the commandcenter files

+This should satisfy the path settings in this repository.
+If you don't have it configured this way, you'll need to dig into the build path and such in VS.

+--MrMopTop

 # CommandCenter: AI Bot for Broodwar and Starcraft II

 CommandCenter is a StarCraft AI bot that can play both StarCraft: Broodwar and StarCraft 2.